 - 3.24 Both the renal ward and the haemodialysis area will need large volumes of clinical and non-clinical supplies to be delivered and off-loaded routinely.
 There will also be large volumes of clinical waste and non-clinical waste that will need to be removed daily.
-Bulk supplies and clinical waste should not be taken through patient waiting or treatment areas; separate entrances for these should be designed into the building (see also Health Facilities Note 30 - 'Infection control in the built environment'). - 3.25 Access to storage facilities, technical support facilities, workshops and the plantroom must be considered, and adequate provision must be made. - 3.26 It would be ideal for the entrances mentioned in paragraphs 3.24 and 3.25 to be at the rear of the main renal unit and away from patient/staff entrances.
+Bulk supplies and clinical waste should not be taken through patient waiting or treatment areas; separate entrances for these should be designed into the building (see also Health Facilities Note 30 - 'Infection control in the built environment'). - 3.25 Access to storage facilities, technical support facilities, workshops and the plantroom must be considered, and adequate provision must be made. - 3.26 It would be ideal for the entrances mentioned above to be at the rear of the main renal unit and away from patient/staff entrances.